Chapter 70. Other Provisions

 b.
 The type and number of the identification presented by the purchaser;

 d.
-The particular address or location where the keg will be consumed, and the date or dates on which it will be consumed.
+The particular address or location where the keg will be consumed, and the date on which it will be consumed.

 4. The keg registration seal affixed to the keg may serve as the purchaser's receipt.
 Upon receipt of a properly registered keg from a consumer, the retail licensee shall remove and obliterate the keg registration seal from the keg and note such action on the keg registration declaration and receipt form to be retained by the retail licensee on the licensed premises.
 Kegs made of disposable packaging do not have to be returned to the retail licensee.
 The retailer shall indicate on the keg declaration and receipt form that the keg was not returnable due to its disposable packaging.